nautobot/nautobot/docs/miscellaneous/webhooks.md

 ```

 !!! note
-    Now any time you start or stop netbox using `supervisorctl`, you will need to refer to the
+    Now any time you start or stop NetBox using `supervisorctl`, you will need to refer to the
-    netbox process as `netbox:*` (before this was just `netbox`).
+    NetBox process as `netbox:*` (before this was just `netbox`).
 This is due to the fact that
     we are now running multiple processes with supervisor, and `netbox:*` tells supervisor to
-    act on all netbox processes (netbox-core and netbox-webhook-backend in this case).
+    act on all NetBox processes (`netbox-core` and `netbox-webhook-backend` in this case).

 Now you need only add the configuration settings to connect to redis and enable the webhook backend feature.

 - In your `configuration.py` Set [WEBHOOKS_ENABLED](../configuration/optional-settings/#webhooks_enabled) to `True`.
 - If needed, set the optional redis connection settings.
 By default, they will allow connecting to DB 0 on a locally installed redis server with no password.
   - [REDIS_DB](../configuration/optional-settings/#redis_db)